albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 1. Refactor

-   The `OfficeCountMetricDecorator` only needs the `officeCounter` to adjust the number of offices.
+   The `OfficeCountMetricDecorator` class only needs the `officeCounter` to adjust the number of offices.
 The `officeCounter` will be used to decrement the number of offices when an office is successfully deleted.
-Yet we are passing an instance of `MeterRegistry` and `OfficesRepository` to the constructor and initalise the counter from within the constructor.
+Yet we are passing an instance of `MeterRegistry` and `OfficesRepository` to the constructor and initialise the counter from within the constructor.

+   The constructor of the `OfficeCountMetricDecorator` class is serving two purposes.
+It initialises the class and also fetches the initial counter value.
 The approach we used has some disadvantages.
 Every time we create an instance of `OfficeCountMetricDecorator` we need to fetch the value from the database.
 This will complicate the tests more than necessary, we need to mock the `MeterRegistry` and `OfficesRepository` classes, even when these are not needed.

    There are several other approaches we can adopt.

    * **Post-construct** (_not-preferred approach_): Instead of initialising the counter in the constructor, we can use a post construct annotation, such as [`@PostConstruct`](https://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html), or implement the [`InitializingBean`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html) interface and have Spring initialising the counter post construction.
 This approach still requires an instance of both `MeterRegistry` and `OfficesRepository`.

    * **Factory method** (_preferred approach_):  We can create another class, will be known as `Factory`, which will be responsible from creating the counter and sets its initial value.
-It then passes this counter to the `OfficeCountMetricDecorator`.
+It then passes this initialised counter to the `OfficeCountMetricDecorator`.

    Update file: `src/main/java/demo/boot/OfficeCountMetricDecorator.java`

-   {% include custom/project_dose_not_compile.html details="The following change will break the test class <code>OfficeCountMetricDecoratorTest</code> as we change the way our object is created." %}
+   {% include custom/project_dose_not_compile.html details="The following change will break the test class <code>OfficeCountMetricDecoratorTest</code> as we changed the way our object is created." %}

    ```java
    package demo.boot;